cmu-humanists/cmu-humanists.github.io/index.md

 search_omit: true
 ---

+**Sagan Day featuring speaker Angela Duckworth on Wed., November 10th at 5pm in McConomy Hall!**

 **Discussion meetings in Wean Hall 5312 on Wednesday at 4:30pm.**
 To hear about the topics of our weekly meetings, [subscribe to our weekly meetings email list!](http://eepurl.com/D695H)